Midori no Makibaō: Dokodemo Makibao

 A spin-off original net animation (ONA) series, titled (どこでもマキバオー, Dokodemo Makibao), premiered on December 16, 2024, on the YouTube, X/Twitter, TikTok, and Instagram platforms.
 It was directed by Frogman, who also oversaw the scripts, and produced the series at DLE with cooperation by KDDI.
 The music was composed by Kyohei Matsuno, and starred Inuko Inuyama, Shigeru Chiba, Toshiharu Sakurai, and Frogman.

 A second season, titled Dokodemo Makibao: World Tour (どこでもマキバオー ～ワールドツアー～), premiered on October 8, 2025.
 It is directed by Frogman and Tsukasa Nishiyama, with Naotoshi Nakajima and Yuh Ochiai overseeing the scripts, and Matsuno returned to compose the music.

 Other

 An art exhibition to celebrate the series' 30th anniversary ran at the Graveyard Gallery in Nakano, Tokyo from November 7 to December 2, 2024.

+A collaborative illustration with Umamusume: Pretty Derbys Cinderella Gray manga, featuring Midori Makibaō and Tamamo Cross, was included in Weekly Young Jumps 39th issue of 2021, released on August 26 of that same year.
+On April Fools' Day 2026, a collaborative video with Umamusume was released to celebrate the 30th anniversary of the Midori no Makibaō anime series, the fifth anniversary of the Umamusume video game, and the year of the Horse in 2026.
+The video recreates the opening sequence of Midori no Makibaō, featuring Makibaō and the Umamusume characters whose names end with "o" (such as Tokai Teio, T. M. Opera O, Sakura Bakushin O, Sakura Chiyono O, Sakura Chitose O, and Calstone Light O).

 Reception

 The manga has had over 9 million copies in circulation.
 In 1997, the manga won the 42nd Shogakukan Manga Award in the children category.